Ar Hyd y Nos: Lyrics

 Singable English lyrics to the same tune were written by Sir Harold Boulton in 1884:

 Variations

 There is evidence that the song has undergone the folk process to some degree, yielding several similar but modified versions.
-In one alternative version, the second verse is substituted with:
+In one alternative version, the second verse is replaced with:

-Another alternative version features a more neutral, night song text:
+Another alternative version features a night song text:

 Yet another alternative version of the second verse is as follows:

 A. G. Prys-Jones wrote a more literal but still singable and rhyming version:

 The tune is also used in the hymn "For the Fruit of All Creation" by Fred Pratt Green.
 The first verse of Green's lyrics (used widely in the harvest season and at Thanksgiving) ends with these words: "For the plowing, sowing, reaping, silent growth while we are sleeping, / Future needs in earth's safekeeping, thanks be to God."

+In 1835, William Walker compiled and published the shape note hymn and tune book The Southern Harmony, which included the song "Welch" (page 109), using the tune for "Ar Hyd y Nos".
+The lyrics include the repeated phrase "O! how he loves!"
+Both the tune and the lyrics are unattributed.